 Minor characters include: David Chrisman as a young intellectual; Bette Rae as an earnest grandmother; and Robina Suwol as a female patron.

 Probably the most significant aspect of this episode is that it marks the introduction of Ben Devlin—a Cabot Cove newcomer who it was hoped would become a series regular.
 In 1990, prior to the start of season 7, William Windom (who played Dr. Seth Hazlitt on the series) had left the show in order to star in the sitcom Parenthood.
 Because this meant that Jessica Fletcher would no longer have a Cabot Cove sidekick, the character of Ben Devlin was introduced to fill the role.
 However, Ben Devlin’s character didn’t really hit it off with fans.
 The sitcom Parenthood also didn’t do well in the ratings and it ended up being cancelled after just 12 episodes.
 This meant that by the end of Season 7, William Windom was free to reprise his role as Seth on Murder, She Wrote, while Ben Devlin was written out of the show after just three episodes.

 Another, albeit much sadder, aspect of this episode’s cast pertains to the fact that this marks Janet Margolin’s last ever on-screen role.
 Margolin died of ovarian cancer soon after filming this episode.

-Finally, I have been noticing that, as the show goes on, more and more episodes set in Cabot Cove are filmed at Universal Studios rather than in Mendocino (which I have written about here).
+Finally, I have been noticing that, as the show goes on, more and more episodes set in Cabot Cove are filmed at Universal Studios rather than in Mendocino (which I have written about here and here).
 I have also noticed that producers tend to use the same sets but dress them up as different locations.
 In this episode, the location next to Cabot Cove Realty is occupied by the newspaper office.
 In other episodes we see this same location stand in for a bookstore, a gym, and other businesses.